joshbressers/dwf-request/README.md

 ## Contesting/disputing a DWF CVE ID

-If you think a DWF CVE ID contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues
+If you think a DWF CVE ID contains an error or isn't valid please file an issue in the [dwf-workflow](https://github.com/distributedweaknessfiling/dwf-workflow) repo.

 ## General discussion of DWF CVE IDs and the project